Naturally resonant two-mediator model of self-interacting dark matter with decoupled relic abundance: Structure of the viable parameter space

 \subsection{Justification of the 600 GeV benchmark}

-Although a continuous family of solutions exists, our choice of the $m_\chi = 600$~GeV benchmark is optimal for several reasons: \begin{itemize} \item \textbf{Astrophysics:} It provides an excellent fit to dwarf galaxy constraints, with $\sigma_T/m \approx 1~\mathrm{cm}^2/\mathrm{g}$ at the most relevant velocities. \item \textbf{Detectability:} The associated heavy resonance at $\approx 1.2$~TeV is within the discovery reach of the HL-LHC, making it an exciting experimental target. \item \textbf{Perturbativity:} All couplings are well within the perturbative regime ($y < 0.4$), ensuring full theoretical control. \item \textbf{Centrality:} It sits near the geometric mean of the allowed mass range, representing a "typical" solution rather than an edge case. \end{itemize} Alternative benchmarks, for example at 400 or 800 GeV provide a qualitatively similar phenomenology but with a slightly worse fit to either astrophysical or collider constraints.
+Although a continuous family of solutions exists, our choice of the $m_\chi = 600$~GeV benchmark is optimal for several reasons: \begin{itemize} \item Astrophysics: It provides an excellent fit to dwarf galaxy constraints, with $\sigma_T/m_\chi$ on the order of 1~cm$^2$/g at the most relevant velocities (see Figure~\ref{fig:sidm_velocity}). \item Detectability: The associated heavy resonance at $\approx 1.2$~TeV is within the discovery reach of the HL-LHC, making it an exciting experimental target. \item Perturbativity: All couplings are well within the perturbative regime ($y_\chi < 0.4$), ensuring full theoretical control. \item Centrality: It sits near the geometric mean of the allowed mass range, representing a "typical" solution rather than an edge case. \end{itemize} While alternative benchmarks, for example at 400 or 800 GeV, provide a qualitatively similar phenomenology, they offer a slightly less optimal fit to either astrophysical or collider constraints.